Updated October 2017

 The Outdoor Research Helium II

 is our Top Pick for weight-conscience hikers, backpackers, and climbers.
-It is by far the most compact and lightest jacket we tested, weighing a scant 6.5 ounces.
-This is roughly half to a third of the weight of most jackets we tested.
-It isn't feature-rich, lacking lower hand pockets, and offering a pretty basic (though effective) hood, and an overall minimal design.
-But for many hikers or backpackers who end up carrying their waterproof layer 90% or more of the time, this functional rain shell is an excellent choice.
-Our review team also loved how tightly it stowed away into its own pocket.
+It is by FAR the most compact and lightest jacket we tested, weighing in at a scant 6.5 ounces.
+This is roughly half to-a-third of the weight of most jackets we tested.
+It isn't feature-rich, lacking lower hand pockets but despite offering a pretty basic, though effective hood, and an overall minimal design it still did a pretty good job at its primary purpose: keeping its wearer dry.
+While weight doesn't seem like a big deal and all those extra features are sweet, keep in mind that most hikers, climbers, or backpackers will likely end up carrying their waterproof layer 90% or more of the time, making this functional but low-weight and low bulk rain shell an excellent choice.

 Top Pick for Hiking and Backpacking

 is easily one of our favorite competitors on the market.
 It features 3-layer eVent, and after a range of input from testers and side-by-side testing, it proved to be most breathable jacket we tested.
 The Rhyolite's